dgerike/more-cars-e2e-tests/README.md

 It is supported by many tools and is often used in CI pipelines to have a standardized reporting across all jobs.

 Cypress supports this format out of the box.
-It can be configured in the `cypress.json` with the following snippet:
+It can be configured in the `cypress.config.js` with the following snippet:
 ```
-  "reporter": "junit",
-  "reporterOptions": {
+  reporterOptions: {
-    "mochaFile": "cypress/reports/test-results-[hash].xml"
-  },
+    mochaFile: "cypress/reports/xml/test-results-[hash].xml",
+  }
 ```

 See https://docs.cypress.io/guides/tooling/reporters for more information.